 Boredom is a large part of the gift I give to my children as a homeschooling mom.
 Homeschooling does not take as long as public school does—it generally takes as long as I hear other parents spend helping their children with homework.
 I try to limit television on school days and keep computer use to tool time instead of play time.
 That leaves a beautiful, open day!
 Time to pursue their interests.
 Time to lay on the grass and watch worms.
 Time to write and write and write.
 Time to draw.
 Time to dance.
 Time to build a life-size spider web out of yarn.
 Boredom can be a very messy gift.

 I first began to understand the gift of boredom about five years ago.
 My oldest child was complaining bitterly about her complete and utter lack of library books.
 This was an emergency.
 This was an injustice.
 I was failing her as a mother.
 She needed to go to the library.
-I don’t even remember why we hadn’t gone that week, and it had only been one week despite her dramatic protestations to the contrary.
+I don’t even remember why we hadn’t gone that week, and it had only been one week, despite her dramatic protestations to the contrary.
 She could not possibly be expected to survive one more day.
 She was bored.
 I must have had a good reason for not going.
-I needed a reason back then.
+(I needed a reason back then.)
 Maybe another child was sick.
 Maybe I was sick.
 Maybe the car was dead.
 I don’t know.
-All I know is we couldn’t go.
+All I know is that we couldn’t go.